ddiebel/monthpicker/README.md

-        maxYear     - the maximum year the selectbox should show lang        - language in which all labels should be generated month       - a map of month labels (overrides the lang parameter if set) f.e. german months
+        maxYear     - the maximum year the selectbox should show lang        - language in which all labels should be generated month       - a map of month labels (overrides the lang parameter if set) class       - a custom class of selectbox tags f.e. german months
         month : ['January','Februar','März','April','Mai','Juni','Juli','August','September','Oktober','November','Dezember']